 What is Skilled Nursing Care?

-Skilled nursing centers may be referred to as nursing homes or skilled nursing facilities, and they are the best option for older adults who require round-the-clock care and monitoring.
+Skilled nursing care communities may be referred to as nursing homes or skilled nursing care, and they are the best option for older adults who require round-the-clock care and monitoring.
 Many have advanced or severe conditions that mean they are unable to live even partially independently.

 At The Dammert Care Center here at The Esquiline, residents receive 24-hour oversight and care from licensed nurses, medication administration by licensed nursing staff, restorative therapy provided by full-time licensed physical therapy assistants, and more.